Industry NewsFeatured

 The "old" Severn Bridge refers to the M48, built in the 1960s.
 It's usually open but closes more frequently than the M4 due to high winds and its lack of wind barriers.
 Check National Highways for live status.

-For real-time status, visit National Highways Severn Bridges or follow @2SevernBridges on X. The M48 closes in winds over 40 knots; the M4 stays open longer.
+For real-time updates, visit National Highways Severn Bridges or follow @2SevernBridges on X. The M48 closes in winds over 40 knots; the M4 stays open longer.
+This page is updated daily with the latest status.

 "How long is the Severn Bridge?"